DeckerMMIV/FarmSim_Mod_QuickCamera/README.md

 ## Change-log

+2.4.1
+- Fix for QuickCamera affected other vehicles too, even though the player was not occupying them.

 2.4.0
 - Added controls for allowing 90-degree left/right camera rotation.
  - These are NOT binded to any default-keys, so remember to check your game Options->Controls.